malusamayo/Weaver/docs/user-study-instruction.md

 **Model 2**:
 Given a sentence, the model will classify the sentence's stance on combating climate change as 'favor', 'against', or 'none'.

-- Input: "Let's work together to create a sustainable future for generations to come!"
+- Input: "Air pollution is causing respiratory illnesses."
     - Output: 'favor'
-- Input: "Climate change is a natural phenomenon and not caused by human activity."
+- Input: "Littering has no impact on the environment."
     - Output: 'against'
-- Input: "My area may not be experiencing the severe effects of climate change."
+- Input: "Climate change is hard to solve by research"
     - Output: 'none'